Jonathan Goldsmith: Advertising work

 Beginning in April 2007 and continuing through 2015, Goldsmith was featured in a high-profile television ad campaign, promoting Dos Equis beer.
 The campaign, which transformed Goldsmith into "the most interesting man in the world", was credited for helping to fuel a 15.4 percent sales increase for the brand in the United States in 2009 and also made him into a very popular meme.

 Goldsmith landed the Dos Equis gig by auditioning for the role.
 Auditioners were given the ending line "...and that's how I arm wrestled Fidel Castro" and asked to improvise.
 Goldsmith began his audition by removing one sock and then improvised for 30 minutes before reaching the concluding line.
 The character was inspired by his deceased sailing partner and friend Fernando Lamas.

 On March 9, 2016, Dos Equis announced that it would replace Goldsmith in the role as the "Most Interesting Man in the World", saying that the brand hoped to "reboot [the character] in a way that's relevant for today's drinker so the brand doesn't get stale."
 In September 2016, French actor Augustin Legrand (who also speaks English and Spanish) became the new "Most Interesting Man in the World".

-In June 2017, Goldsmith returned to television advertising; he switched to tequila, and does ads for Astral Tequila.
+In June 2017, Goldsmith returned to television advertising, doing tequila ads for Astral Tequila.

+In January 2026, Dos Equis announced the revival of "the most interesting man" advertising campaign, with Goldsmith returning to portray the main character.
+The first commercial of the new campaign was scheduled to air January 19, 2026 on ESPN during the 2026 College Football Playoff National Championship broadcast.